 A symbol special to masonry is the circle with a point in the center placed between two parallel tangent

 lines.
 These tangents are said to represent the two St. Johns.
 What makes this symbolism complete is the fact that the circle represents the annual cycle of the sun thru the zodiac, the point being the sun and the circle being the zodiac.
-In addition, the age old astronomical sign for the sun is such circle with a center point.
+In addition, the age-old astronomical sign for the sun is such a circle with a center point.

 Ancient and Accepted Rite Freemasonry, Morals And Dogma 25th Degree

 “The galaxy, Macrobius says, crosses the Zodiac in two opposite points, Cancer and Capricorn, the tropical points in the sun’s course called the Gates of the Sun.
 The milky way crossed at the signs of cancer and Capricorn.”
 This quotation refers to the symbolism referred to as the masonic symbol of the sun and the two tangent lines.
 The points of the tangent lines are the two Gates of the Sun, in the macrocosmic sense.

 “ Through these gates souls were supposed to descend to earth and re-ascend to heaven.
 One, was styled the Gate of Men, and the other, the Gate of the Gods.
 Cancer was the former, because souls descended by it to the earth.
 Capricorn the latter, because by it they reascended to their seats of immortality and became gods.’

 “ Thus the secret science and mysterious emblems of initiation were connected with the heavens, the spheres and the constellations, and this connection must be studied by whomsoever would understand the ancient mind and be enabled to interpret the allegories and explore the meaning of the symbols.”